-There are lots of articles around the internet telling you how to grow your following on Twitter and other social media, a quick Google search on the phrase “How to grow my twitter following” gave me over 7 million results.
+There are lots of articles around the internet telling you how to Grow Your Twitter Following and other social media platforms, a quick Google search on the phrase “How to Grow Your Twitter Following” gave me over 7 million results.
 I’m not pretending to know everything there is to know about Twitter, in fact there is still an awful lot I need to learn, this article is intended to share what has worked for me over the past year or so.

 In March 2017 I had around 200 followers on Twitter, but I wanted to get my photography out to a wider audience.
 At the start of the year I started a photo-a-day challenge to post one picture a day.
 This regular posting was beginning to get me a few more followers but I wanted more so this is what I did.

 1. Post regularly and consistently

 As I said above I had started a daily challenge, this gave me a regular post.
 I started off with one post a day at the same time every day.
 I have a hectic life so getting to my computer at the exact same time every day isn’t always possible so I made use of buffer.com a great scheduling tool that lets me queue up my posts across all my social media platforms.
 They offer a free option which will get you started. and give you that regular consistent presence.

 2. Follow People Whom You Would like to Follow You Back

 Although it isn’t obligatory to follow back anyone who follows you, lots of people do.
 So if you follow them there is a good chance they will follow you back.
 Don’t feel aggrieved particularly if they already have lots of followers they may not be as concsious of new followers as you are starting out on your twitter journey.

 Following on from No. 3 if you are expecting people who you follow to follow back it is only fair that you reciprocate.
 A word of warning though, if a new follower looks like someone you don’t want to be associated with or don’t want to see their tweets, best block that account.
 It will mean a drop in followers but it’s worth the sacrifice.